Rhinostone/gina/README.md

  Gina![Gina I/O](https://raw.githubusercontent.com/Rhinostone/gina/master/core/asset/img/favicon-16x16.png)

 >  Gina was designed to be accessible, flexible, scalable and maintainable.
-Our main purpose was to allow developpers to create easier and faster web applications.
+Our main purpose was to allow developers to create easier and faster web applications.
 >
 > Essential features are available at this moment, but most of the things we don't have yet can be replaced by some alternatives written in other languages like: Ruby, PHP, .net, Python or C++.
 You are free to use such alternatives until we implement similar features.